KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 - 8 note frequencies with software pitchbend (purportedly 14 bits by setting analogWriteFrequency and analogWriteResolution according to https://www.pjrc.com/teensy/td_pulse.html)
 - 8 note velocities
-- channel pitchbend
+- pitchbender CV

-as PWM voltages at 25 GPIO output pins and
+as PWM voltages at 17 GPIO output pins and

-- 8 on/off gates to MCP23017
+- 8 on/off gates to MCP23017 (daisy-chained to DACs)

-It also uses four Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send
+It uses three Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send

 - channel modwheel (14 bits -> 12 bits)
 - channel aftertouch (8 bits -> 12 bits)